Configure the authentication settings

 When authenticating to the REST API, use an application API key in place of the user's password.

 In the App Description field, enter a description of the third-party application using the API Key, and then click Regenerate Key.
-An API key displays, which you can use to authenticate to the Web Help Desk API.
+An API key is displayed, which you can use to authenticate to the Web Help Desk API.

 You can use application API Keys in place of passwords to authenticate users to the API so applications can perform actions on behalf of users without having access to their passwords.